MicrosoftDocs/azure-ai-docs/articles/search/search-query-simple-examples.md

 In the context of a Boolean search, the default `"searchMode": "any"` can be confusing if you're stacking a query with multiple operators and getting broader instead of narrower results.
 This is particularly true with NOT, where results include all documents *not containing* a specific term or phrase.

 The following example provides an illustration.
 The query looks for matches on *restaurant* that exclude the phrase *air conditioning*.
-Running the following query with searchMode (any), 43 documents are returned: those containing the term *restaurant*, plus all documents that *don't* have the phrase *air conditioning.
+If you run the following query with searchMode (any), 43 documents are returned: those containing the term *restaurant*, plus all documents that *don't* have the phrase *air conditioning.

 Notice that there's no space between the boolean operator (`-`) and the phrase *air conditioning*.
 The quotation marks are escaped (`\"`).